Pharmacist indicted, accused of stealing opioids from local hospital

 State records indicate the amount he took would create 694 doses of patient controlled anesthesia.

 WREG went to Johnson’s listed address.
-The man who answered the door said he “would rather not be involved in that.”
+The man we spoke with said he “would rather not be involved in that.”

 Johnson is represented by attorney Leslie Ballin.